ministryofjustice/court-case-service/README.md

 ## Setup your machine

-In the root folder of your machine start by checking if HomeBrew is installed on your computer with the command : `brew -version`
-If you have HomeBrew and Java set up already, go to the Dependencies section.
 :::info
 ⚠️ This project run with ==JAVA 11== and NOT the last version!
 :::
+If you have HomeBrew or an equivalent and Java set up already, go to the ==Dependencies section==.

+### For Mac users
+In the root folder of your machine start by checking if HomeBrew is installed on your computer with the command : `brew -version`

 #### 1. If after running the brew version nothing appears do the following :
 ~1.1.~ `$ ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`